 Starting from scratch means you have the freedom to go where your interests take you.
 Reading, listening, and watching — these are excellent ways of absorbing the general information you’ll need to form a picture of the industry or role you’re interested in.

 Obtaining a basic understanding of an industry takes several weeks of gathering information from a host of sources.
 From online trade publications and books to podcasts, there is something for every learner today.
-Leverage these tools to learn more about the industry you are keen to join or make a jump to.
+Leverage these tools to learn more about the industry you are keen to join or make a jump into.

 2. Network with professionals in the industry of interest